 FUNDING SOURCE:

 Funding for the Senior Work-Off Program comes from the Town’s overlay reserve for abatements and exemptions, which is an amount raised annually during the tax-rate setting process.

+The Town will allocate a maximum dollar amount from the overlay reserve for this program.
+This amount, multiplied by the $750 maximum tax credit, will determine the maximum participation each year.

 GENERAL PROGRAM INFORMATION:

+Previous participants must re-apply for each program year.

+First-time applicants have priority consideration each year.

+No applicant is guaranteed a position.

 A participant in this program shall be considered a public employee for the purposes of municipal tort liability.

 Participating in this program will not affect any local exemptions for which a taxpayer may be eligible.

 If a participant qualifies for the State Circuit Breaker Credit, the amount they may be eligible for could be affected by participation in this program.

-Participants are not eligible for any Town benefits
+Participants are not eligible for any Town benefits.

 APPLICATIONS:

-Applications are available at the Mattapoisett Council on Aging
+Applications are available at the Mattapoisett Council on Aging and online at mattapoisett.net/council-aging

 Applications must be filled out completely and accompanied by a photocopy of the applicant’s most recent Mattapoisett Residential Property Tax bill.

+Applicants must submit the required forms, to include:

+Application; Acknowledgement of the Program Policies; Copy of 1040 Federal Tax Return (prior year, first 2 pages); CORI; Personal and Emergency Contact Information; Sexual Harassment Policy Acknowledgment; and Alcohol and Drug Policy Acknowledgement and State Conflict of Interest Law Acknowledgment.

+First-time applicants, must submit I-9 Employment Eligibility Form and Required Documents (Valid Passport OR Valid ID AND Social Security Card); SSA-1945 (Social Security Statement); W-4 Federal Income Tax Form; M-4 State Income Form; OBRA Form

 All applicants must have a CORI (Criminal Offender Record Information) conducted by the Town of Mattapoisett.
 A CORI request form must be submitted with the application, along with photocopy of the applicant’s driver’s license or State identification card.

 A new application must be submitted each year.
 Failure to submit a new application by the deadline date may restrict Work-Off participation for the program year.

+Application deadline is Oct.
+1st.

 Applications must be submitted to: Mattapoisett Council on Aging